Level Set Teleportation: An Optimization Perspective: EXPERIMENTS

 \subsection{Experimental Details}

 In this section we include additional details necessary to replicate our experiments.
+The code used to run the experiments in this paper is publicly available on GitHub at \url{https://github.com/aaronpmishkin/teleport}.
 We run our experiments using PyTorch \citep{paszke2019pytorch}.
-When selecting step-sizes for optimization methods, we perform a grid-search using the grid \( \cbr{1, 10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}, 10^{-5}, 10^{-6}} \).
-All experiment results are shown for three random restarts excepting the performance profiles, where averaging is not straightforward.
+When selecting step-sizes for optimization methods, we perform a grid-search using the grid \( \cbr{1000, 100, 10, 5, 2, 1, 10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}} \).
+All experimental results are shown for three random restarts excepting the deterministic Newton experiments and the performance profiles, where averaging is not straightforward.
 We plot the median and first/third quartiles.
 Step-sizes are selected by minimizing the training loss at the end of the last epoch.

-For our teleportation method, we initialize the step-size at \( \rho = 0.1 \) and use the tolerances \( \epsilon = \delta = 10^{-10} \).
-In practice, we scale \( \gamma_t \) by \( 2 \) for stability and relax the Armijo progress criterion with parameter \( \alpha = 10^{-3} \).
+For our teleportation method, we initialize the step-size at \( \rho = 0.1 \) and use the tolerances \( \epsilon = \delta = 10^{-6} \).
+In practice, we scale \( \gamma_t \) by \( 0.1 \) to bias the teleportation solver towards more aggressive maximization of the gradient norm.
+Unless otherwise stated, we limit the teleportation method to a maximum of \( 50 \) iterations, although it can terminate earlier based on the tolerances.
+We allow the teleportation method to backtrack at most 25 iterations before returning a default step-size of \( \rho_t = 10^{-16} \).

 For SGD with momentum, we use the momentum parameter \( \beta = 0.9 \) and dampening parameter \( \mu = 0.9 \).
-Unless otherwise stated, we limit the teleportation method to a maximum of \( 50 \) iterations, although it can terminate earlier based on the tolerances We estimate \( f^* \) with zero for SPS.
-For SGD-LS, optimize of relaxation parameters in the set \( \cbr{0.001, 0.01, 0.1, 0.5} \).
-To ensure the step-size returned by line-search is always close to the maximum attainable, we always increase the step-size until the Armijo condition fails before backtracking.
+For SGD-LS, we optimize over relaxation parameters for the Armijo line-search and choose the best from the set \( \cbr{0.001, 0.01, 0.1, 0.5} \).
+To ensure the step-size returned by line-search is always close to the maximum attainable, at each iteration we increase the step-size until the Armijo condition fails before backtracking.
 We use forward-tracking and back-tracking parameters of \( 1.25 \) and \( 0.8 \), respectively.
+We estimate \( f^* \) with zero for SPS.
+All neural networks are initialized using the standard Kaiming initialization \citep{he2015initialization}.

-\textbf{Test Functions}: We use open-source implementations of the Booth and Goldstein-Price functions\footnote{Available here: \url{https://github.com/AxelThevenot/Python_Benchmark_Test_Optimization_Function_Single_Objective}}.
+\textbf{Test Functions}: We use open-source implementations of the Booth and Goldstein-Price functions \footnote{\url{https://github.com/AxelThevenot/Python_Benchmark_Test_Optimization_Function_Single_Objective}}.
 Gradient descent with and without teleportation are run with an Armijo line-search starting from step-size \( \eta = 1 \).
 Newton's method is run with a fixed step-size \( \eta = 0.8 \).